rdoetjes/zforth/README.md

 There's a ms word that takes the top number from the stack and waits that amount of milliseconds.

 ```
 : wait 10000 ms ."
-You will see this after 10 seccond" cr ;
+You will see this after 10 seconds" cr ;
 ```

 Usage: